marcourias/cpp_projects/README.md

 4. **Interaction**: Depending on your choice, follow the step-by-step instructions to interact with the stack or queue.
 You can push, pop, search for values, and more.

 5. **Exiting**: To exit the program, choose the "Salir" (Exit) option from the main menu.

-## Function Descriptions

-- `pushtoPila()`, `encolar()`: Pushes values onto the stack or queue after validating their positivity, parity, and uniqueness.
-- `buscarPila()`, `buscarCola()`: Searches for a specified value within the stack or queue and provides its position if found.
-- `menorPila()`, `menorCola()`: Finds and displays the smallest value in the stack or queue along with its position.
-- `mayorPila()`, `mayorCola()`: Finds and displays the largest value in the stack or queue along with its position.
-- `popPila()`, `popCola()`: Removes elements from the stack or queue while providing details about the removed values.

-## Examples

-For instance, to add values to the stack:

-1. Choose the "Pila" option from the main menu.
-2. Select the "Apilar valor" (Push value) option.
-3. Follow the prompts to enter valid positive, even, and unique values.